-Why is there so much attention on Kant’s global politics in present day law and philosophy?
-This book argues that to understand the complexities of our current legal-institutional arrangements, we first need an insight into Kant’s global politics, and highlights the potential fruitfulness of Kant’s cosmopolitan thought for contemporary political thinking.
-It adopts a double methodological strategy by reconstructing a genealogical conceptual journey showing the development of international law, as well as introducing an interpretation of cosmopolitanism centered on Kant’s theory of a metaphysics of freedom.
-The result is a novel focus on Kant’s notion of the world republic.
-Rather than considering such political entity as something empirically realizable, this book argues that the world republic stands as a way of thinking about international politics and that the possibility of progression towards peace would result from a regulative use of the idea of a world republic.
+Why is there so much attention on Kant's global politics in present day law and philosophy?
+This book highlights the potential fruitfulness of Kant's cosmopolitan thought for understanding the complexities of the contemporary political world.
+It adopts a double methodological strategy by reconstructing a genealogical conceptual journey showing the development of international law, as well as introducing an interpretation of cosmopolitanism centred on Kant's theory of a metaphysics of freedom.
+The result is a novel focus on Kant's notion of the world republic.
+The hypothesis here defended is that the world republic stands as a way of thinking about international politics where the possibility of progression towards peace results from its use as a regulative idea.

 Part 1 - Kant and the Legacy of Modernity;